alibaba/AndFix/README.md

 Andfix is an acronym for "**And**roid hot-**fix**".

-AndFix supports Android version from 2.3 to 6.0, both ARM and X86 architecture, both Dalvik and ART runtime.
+AndFix supports Android version from 2.3 to 7.0, both ARM and X86 architecture, both Dalvik and ART runtime, both 32bit and 64bit.

 The compressed file format of AndFix's patch is **.apatch**.
 It is dispatched from your own server to client to fix your App's bugs.